DriesDebouver/Smart-IoT-Birdhouse/README.md

 When you come near the birdhouse with a device you can connect on the network, go on the ip address from the Raspberry Pi and acces the videos in the cloud.

 ### Parts:
-Raspberry Pi 4 with a camera module and a pir motion sensor
+Raspberry Pi 4 with a camera module, pir motion sensor and two temperature sensors.

 ### More information on the Wiki page:
 https://github.com/DriesDebouver/Smart-IoT-Birdhouse/wiki